 - Combine a day trip from Genoa to Portofino with a tour of Genoa and maximize your time – reserve your English-speaking driver and tour guide now!

 Day Trip to Santa Margherita Ligure from Genoa

 Take a train from Genoa to Santa Margherita and chill out in this lovely town overlooking the Mediterranean Sea.
-You’ll feel like you’ve stepped back in time here with an old fashioned promenade and grand hotels lining the seafront.
+You’ll feel like you’ve stepped back in time here with an old-fashioned promenade and grand hotels lining the seafront.
 Santa Margherita Ligure may be sleepy but that’s a lot of the charm of the town.
-Climb up the narrow streets to the castle, don’t miss the public park that is the Villa Durazzo terraced gardens.
+Climb up the narrow streets to the castle, and don’t miss the public park that is the Villa Durazzo terraced gardens.
 Be sure to take a photo of the Santuario di Nostra Signora Della Rosa, a stylish Baroque church complete with ornate gold-covered carvings and stunning frescoes.
-Before you leave don’t forget to try the Ligurian speciality of freshly baked focaccia.
+Before you leave don’t forget to try the Ligurian specialty of freshly baked focaccia.

 - Explore this gorgeous day trip from Genoa to Santa Margherita Ligure – make your booking now!